antonkarliner/timer-coffee/assets/data/privacy_policy.md

 - Bean records, such as roaster, bean name, origin, variety, tasting notes, processing method, elevation, harvest date, roast date, region, roast level, grind size, cupping score, notes, farmer, farm, package weight, favorite state, cover photo URL, and sync metadata, so you can track and reuse your bean information.
 - Recipe preferences, such as favorites, last-used timestamps, slider positions, custom amounts, and custom grind size, so the app can remember how you like to brew.
 - Recipe import events, recording your anonymized user identifier, the source recipe identifier, and a timestamp when you import a recipe shared by another user, so creators can see how many people have imported their public recipes.
+- Recipe provenance, recording the original creator's user identifier on recipes you import or copy from another user, so the original author can be credited if the recipe is later shared publicly.
+This reference is removed automatically if the original author deletes their account.

 d.
 Notifications and Live Activities